The Stakes of the Election & Project 2025

 We’re Losing Species at an Alarming Rate

 How did it come to this?
 Mostly from human activity such as poaching, pollution, habitat destruction for land and logging, pesticides, and climate change.
 The rhinoceros is a keystone species with a 50 million-year-old lineage, and in just the last 100 years we have brought it to near extinction.
-The author of the article wrote that “Watching a creature die—one who is the last of its kind—is something I hope never to experience again.
-It felt like watching our own demise.”4
+The author of the article wrote, “Watching a creature die—one who is the last of its kind—is something I hope never to experience again.
+It felt like watching our own demise.”12

-“When we see ourselves as part of nature, we understand that saving nature is really about saving ourselves.” -Ami Vitale, National Geographic5
+“When we see ourselves as part of nature, we understand that saving nature is really about saving ourselves.” -Ami Vitale, National Geographic13

 Joel Sartore & The Photo Ark

 The same issue of National Geographic featured an article about Joel Sartore, a photographer who has worked for the magazine for 25 years.
-The Photo Ark6 is “an effort to document every species living in zoos and wildlife sanctuaries,” and Sartore has photographed nearly 11,000 species.
-The goal is 20,000.7
+The Photo Ark14 is “an effort to document every species living in zoos and wildlife sanctuaries,” and Sartore has photographed nearly 11,000 species.
+The goal is 20,000.15

 His ultimate goal is “to get the public to care about the extinction crisis while there’s still time.”
-His work is beautiful and stunning and astonishing.8 The editor of National Geographic asked Sartore, “What do you want people to know about the state of life on Earth?”
+His work is beautiful, stunning, and astonishing.16 The editor of National Geographic asked Sartore, “What do you want people to know about the state of life on Earth?”
 He responded, “A recent intergovernmental report says that as many as one million species are already on their way to extinction.
-It’s folly to think that we can throw away so much life and not have it affect humanity in a profound and negative way.”9
+It’s folly to think that we can throw away so much life and not have it affect humanity in a profound and negative way.”17

 Check out his work